 - Make the standard adjustments you want to save for future use

 - Go to the Preset Panel on the left side that's underneath the Navigator Panel.
-Select the ‘+' and the menu shown above will pop up
+Select the ‘+‘ next to “Preset” and the window shown above will pop up

-- To apply the preset to a different file, go to that file and then click that specific preset
+- To apply the preset to a different image, open that image in Develop module and then click that specific preset.
+The adjustments will be applied in a single click.

 Export Preset Example